cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/ongoing-research.md

 ## 🌡️ NPI Survey

-- We have used the **NPI survey** to gather longitudinal data from visitors to covid19.ca.gov and ca.gov to **discover how attitudes and behaviors change as influenced by changes in policy, local and/or state economy** and other factors.
+- We use the **NPI survey** to gather longitudinal data from visitors to covid19.ca.gov and ca.gov to **discover how attitudes and behaviors change as influenced by changes in policy, local and/or state economy** and other factors.
 - We showcase the link to the survey to every 50th visitor on covid19.ca.gov (homepage) and static link in ca.gov (homepage)
 - **Link**: https://www.surveymonkey.com/
-- These are the steps taken to create and update the NPI survey:
+- These are the steps to take to create and update the NPI survey: